-- Purchases of raw materials and components to be used in the making of the products and by-products leaving your establishment. - Purchases of explosives and blasting supplies, collecting reagents for concentrating ores, and water treatment chemicals. - Purchases of lumber and timber and lubricating oils and greases. - Purchases of grinding balls and rods. - Purchases of rock drill steel rods and bits.
+- Purchases of raw materials and components to be used in the making of the products and by-products leaving your establishment. - Purchases of explosives and blasting supplies and water treatment chemicals. - Purchases of lumber and timber and lubricating oils and greases. - Purchases of steel materials (bars, structures, plates, galvanized sheets).

-- Purchases of steel materials (bars, structures, plates, galvanized sheets). - Purchases of non-returnable containers and other shipping and packaging materials. - Goods purchased as is for resale (without further processing). - Shipping charges by common or contract carriers. - Transportation costs at the time of purchase and customs duties.
+- Purchases of non-returnable containers and other shipping and packaging materials. - Goods purchased as is for resale (without further processing). - Shipping charges by common or contract carriers. - Transportation costs at the time of purchase and customs duties.